cse-labs/res-edge-labs/labs/gitops.md

 ## Create a new Codespace

+- todo - decide how we want the labs to flow

 - for testing, you can use the same Codespace
 - if you do, you will need to recreate your cluster
   - deploy res-edge
   - assign group to namespace
   - run `ds cicd`
   - push to git repo
+- we can reorder the labs so you don't have to re-deploy
+- I like the separation of "Res-Edge cluster" and "member cluster" (central-la-nola-2301)

 ## Set Personal Access Token